Wednesday, January 29, 2025

 Arrive at Greenleaf, Miss Donny's house.

-Boarding school for training governesses ... twelve there.
+Boarding school for training governesses ... twelve there, twelve boarders.
+There were two Ms Donny's.
 Miss Donny was a twin.

 Apparently Esther was the best student.